gradle/gradle/design-docs/managed-model.md

     }

 - Apply consistently to all model elements of type `PolymorphicDomainObjectContainer`.
-- Add factory to mix in DSL and state checking, share with managed types and managed set.
+- Add factory to mix in Groovy DSL and state checking, share with managed types and managed set.
 - Verify:
     - Can apply rule to all elements in container using DSL
     - Can apply rule to single element in container using DSL